bidstack-group/pubguard-sdk-android/README.md

 ![Unity Package Import](images/unity-package-import.png)

-Pubguard Unity Plugin uses External Dependency Manager for Unity to resolve dependen.
+Pubguard Unity Plugin uses External Dependency Manager for Unity to resolve dependencies.
 If you have used External Dependency Manager before you can see an offer to delete outdated files, click **Apply**

 ![Google Version Handler](images/google-version-handler.png)